Dealing With an Instagram IP Ban: How to Regain Access to Your Account

 Promoting Violence/Nudity/Abusive Behavior

-If your account promotes hate speech and violence, engages in harassment, displays nudity, or any form of harmful or abusive behavior, you’re violating Instagram’s terms and conditions.
+If your account promotes hate speech and violence, engages in harassment, displays nudity, or engages in any form of harmful or abusive behavior, you’re violating Instagram’s terms and conditions.
 Such posts can get flagged, and your account or IP banned.

-Running Multiple Instagram Accounts from the Same IP Address
+Running Multiple Instagram Accounts From the Same IP Address

 The platform automatically flags IP addresses associated with multiple Instagram accounts.
 However, users on the same Wi-Fi will most likely have the same IP address when accessing Instagram.
 That’s because all devices in a coffee bar or apartment will probably use the same router to connect to the internet.